Slip And Fall

 Property owners in Massachusetts must maintain reasonably safe premises for all customers and invited guests.
 When owners neglect maintenance or fail to address hazards, injured parties may pursue financial compensation.
 Slip and fall accidents are a common result of such negligence.

 Property owners across the state are responsible for providing safe conditions for all visitors.
 Unfortunately, many owners neglect these duties, and people suffer injuries as a result.
 According to statistics from the Centers for Disease Control and Prevention (CDC), over 2.5 million adults visit the emergency room each year with serious injuries—such as hip fractures, traumatic brain injuries, and broken bones—stemming from slips and falls.
-Falls remain the leading cause of traumatic brain injuries in the nation, putting innocent people at risk of severe, long-lasting harm.
+Falls remain a leading cause of traumatic brain injuries in the nation, putting innocent people at risk of severe, long-lasting harm.

 Common Slip & Fall Causes & Injuries in Boston